SacDeNoeuds/yawn/README.md

 - `set(nextValue)`
 - `update((previous) => buildNextValueFromPrevious(previous))`

-State composition can be achieved by composing native `AsyncIterable`, which may involve a learning curve but once you climbed it, your earned JS knowledge will remain forever 💛.
+State composition can be achieved by composing native `AsyncIterable`, which may involve a learning curve but once you climbed it, you earned JS knowledge that will remain forever 💛.

 #### How can an `AsyncIterable` be used for reactivity